timorthi/pyfootball/docs/pages/getting_started.rst

     >>> import pyfootball
     >>> f = pyfootball.Football('your_api_key')

+If you provide an invalid API key, an HTTPError exception will be raised.

 .. note:: Instantiating a ``Football`` object will use one request out of the 50 allowed per minute by football-data.org's API.
-In general, any function that begins with ``get`` will send a HTTP request to a football-data.org endpoint.

-If you provide an invalid API key, an HTTPError exception will be raised.
+You can see the full list of which functions send requests and which ones don't at :doc:`api`.

 The ``Football`` class serves as an entry point for the library.
 Now, we want to get the data of a team — for example, Manchester United — but since we don't know its ID in football-data.org's database, we're going to have to look it up:
 ::